-Prof. Val Palmist, Crystal & Psychic Reader WILL TELL YOU EVERYTHING YOU WISH TO KNOW!!
+Prof. Val Palmist, Crystal & Psychic Reader WILL TELL YOU EVERYTHING

+YOU WISH TO KNOW!!

-Would You Who and when you should marry?
+Who and when you should marry?
 Who your friends and enemies are?
-If the one you love loves you? like to know?
-If the one you love loves you?
+If the one you love leves you?
 If you loved one is true or false?
 How to win the one you love?
 How to always get your wish?
-Why you are so unlucky?
+Why you are so unlucky!
 How to make a person at distance think of you?
 How to restore lost nature?
-See mel TELLS YOU ALL ABOUT YOUR TROUBLES AND HOW TO OVERCOME THEM SUCCESS HAPPINESS LUCK Remove Bad Luck and Evil Influence of All Kind.
+See me!
+TELLS YOU ALL ABOUT YOUR TROUBLES AND HOW TO OVERCOME THEM HAPPINESS SUCCESS LUCK Remove Bad Luck and Evil Influence of All Kind.
 I Overcome Obstacles and Hidden Fears.
 I Will Tell You How to Remove Unhappiness.
 Banish Misery.
 Be Lucky.
-Regain Youth and Vigor.
+Begain Youth and Vigor.
 Get Back Stolen Goods.
 I Lift You Out of Sorrow and Trouble and Start You on the Path of Happiness.
-Why Be Down Hearted, Sick and Worried When You Can Be Helped and Everything Made Clear By Consulting This Gifted Reader Today.
+Why Be Down Hearted, Sick and Worried When You Can Be Helped and Everything Made Clear By Consulting This Gifted Beader Today.
 PROF. VAL The Man Who Knows Permanently Located At Hours: 10 A.M. to 8 P.M.
 DAILY and SUNDAY Look for Sign 718 Holcombe Ave.
 GOVERNMENT and SENATOR BUS STOPS AT DOOR 5 Blocks Beyond Government Street Loop Mobile, Ala.
 No Letters Answered Call In Person WHY WORRY!
 WHEN IT IS ALL SO UNNECESSARY BISHOP GAYLOR Suggests Wisely, Warns Gravely, Explains Fully!
 Calling You By Your Full Name, Giving Dates, Facts and Actual Predictions Of Your Past Life, Your Present Conditions and Your Future To Be!
 There Are No Secrets Hidden From This Master Mind!

 He is the only adept of the Hindu Occult Mysteries practicing in the State of Alabama, who bears 20 years a reputation for his honesty and integrity.
 Located In An Office Building In The Heart of Town!
 Bishop Gaylor warns you of these wandering Gypsy parasites who operate on trailer wheels and downtown slum districts, who are here today and gone tomorrow!
-I do not give advice outside my office--those claiming to be Bishop Gaylor, going from house to house, are impostors, and I personally offer a REWARD OF \$100 for the arrest and conviction of any person representing themselves to be Bishop Gaylor.
+I do not give advice outside my office -- those claiming to be Bishop Gaylor, going from house to house, are impostors, and I personally offer a REWARD OF \$100 for the arrest and conviction of any person representing themselves to be Bishop Gaylor.
 Bring this card for special reading!
 NO LETTERS ANSWERED--CALL IN PERSON 16 SOUTH PERRY ST.

-MONTGOMERY, ALA
+MONTGOMERY, ALA.

 HOURS: DAILY

 10 AM to 5 PM

-CLOSED ALL DAY

-Wednesdays and Sundays
+CLOSED ALL DAY Wednesdays and Sundays

 Three Years

 For 'Perjury'

 MONROEVILLE, Ala. -- After 11

-minutes of deliberation last Wednesday.
+minutes of deliberation last Wednesday,

-an all-white jury convicted Clarence Stallworth of perjury, for accusing Beatrice Mayor Thomas Black of beating The jury had been chosen from a panel of 48 people--two of whom were Negroes.
-After the verdict, Circuit Judge Robert E. L. Key sentenced Stallworth, a Negro, to three years in prison.
+an all-white jury convicted Clarence

+Stallworth of perjury, for accusing Beatrice Mayor Thomas Black of beating

+The jury had been chosen from a panel of 48 people--two of whom were

+Negroes.
+After the verdict, Circuit

+Judge Robert E. L. Key sentenced Stallworth, a Negro, to three years in prison.

 "I'm going to appeal all the way," Stall-

 Black was cleared of the beating

 charge after a trial in June, 1966.
 In

-three grand jury sessions after that,

-he sought to have Stallworth indicted.

-In Stallworth's trial Wednesday,

-prosecutor Ralph L. Jones called a

-number of witnesses--including Monroe County Probate Judge David M. Nettles -- who said Black was busy with other people during the time of the alleged
+roe County Probate Judge David M. Nettles -- who said Black was busy with other people during the time of the alleged

 Stallworth said there were two people

 in his car when the incident occurred

--- D. C. Oatem and Rufus Montgomery.
+--D. C. Oatem and Rufus Montgomery.